 Selenium is an essential trace mineral that acts as an

-—a substance that protects the body's cells against the effects of free radicals.
-Free radicals are normal by-products of metabolism, but they can cause cell damage.
+antioxidant—a substance that protects the body's cells against the effects of free radicals.
+Free radicals are normal by-products of metabolism, but they can cause cellular damage.

 Selenium's functions include:

-Acting as a co-factor for the antioxidant enzyme glutathione peroxidaseStimulating immune functionEnsuring proper function of the thyroid glandAiding cell growth
+Acting as a co-factor for the antioxidant enzyme glutathione peroxidaseStimulating immune functionEnsuring proper function of the thyroid glandAiding cellular growth

 Recommended Dietary Allowance